 Economics

-Economics is taught at Principia from the standpoint of concepts and principles.
-Learning these principles involves an integrated approach to the study of individual choice, markets of every kind, the physical environment, and the impact of governmental policies on these.
+Economics is taught at Principia College from the standpoint of concepts, principles, and application.
+Learning the principles involves an integrated approach to the study of individual choice, markets of various kinds, the physical environment, and the impact of governmental policies.
 Upon completion of this major, the student will be able to determine the appropriate response to a broad range of economic issues at the household, firm, national, and international levels.
 The student will also be able to appreciate and appraise alternative perspectives on key economic issues.

 Students are encouraged to declare their major before the end of their sophomore year.
 Any student declaring the economics major after earning 60 semester hours must petition the department for approval of a graduation plan.

-A cumulative GPA of 2.000 or above in the eleven major-required courses is necessary to complete the major.
+A cumulative GPA of 2.000 or above in the nine Economics courses is necessary to complete the major.
 Similarly, a cumulative GPA of 2.000 or above is necessary to complete the minor.

-ECON 431 Evolution of Economic Thought must be taken at Principia College.
+ECON 431 Senior Seminar must be taken at Principia College.

 The application of transfer course credit to the major or minor is considered on an individual basis.

-2. Correctly apply principle economic theories in a broad range of circumstances.
+2. Apply economic theories or models to a range of real-world situations.

 College Wide Student Learning Outcomes of Principia College: Defining a Liberal Arts Education